 Are Gel-X Nails Better Than Acrylics?

-Gel extensions are favored over acrylics because the application is simpler and there’s no odor, filing or shaping.
+Gel extensions are favored over acrylics because the application is more straightforward and has no odor, filing, or shaping.
 But, they can be damaging when they are pulled off using the wrong tools.
-Pulling off gel extensions (similar to pulling off acrylic nails) with a nail tool, a credit card, a Metrocard (New Yorkers get it) or simply on its own is really detrimental to the nail plate and can even rip the nail apart from the skin.
+Pulling off gel extensions (similar to pulling off acrylic nails) with a nail tool or a credit card or simply on its own is damaging to the nail plate and can even rip the nail apart from the skin.
+Ouch!

-When removing gel extensions, the best thing to do is to soak them with acetone so they can dissolve.
-Any sort of pain is a good indicator that you're removing them improperly.
+If you plan to get Gel-X nails off, the best thing to do is soak them with acetone so they can dissolve.

 What Tools and Products Are Needed to Remove Gel-X Nails?

-Here’s a list of everything you’ll need to remove your Gel-X nails at home:
+Here’s a list of everything you’ll need to remove your gel extensions nails at home:

 How Long Does It Take to Remove Gel-X Nails?